 5.2.4.
-LITHMAN EAST, LITHMAN EAST EXTENSION & LITHMAN NORTH PROJECTS
+LITHMAN EAST, LITHMAN EAST EXTENSION & LITHMAN NORTH PROJECTS evaluate other areas of interest at Lithium Two.

 All projects were staked to cover numerous surface pegmatites and pegmatitic granites.
 The projects cover portions of the Bernic Lake Pegmatite Group (hosts the Tanco Pegmatite as well as a few other Lithium Rich Pegmatites) Rush Lake Pegmatite Group, Birse Lake Pegmatite Group and the Axial Pegmatite Group.